US claims Russia has ordered final preparations for invasion

 On the front lines, Ukrainian soldiers said they were under orders not to return fire.
 Zahar Leshushun, peering into the distance with a periscope, had followed the news all day from a trench where he is posted near the town of Zolote.

-“Right now, we don’t respond to their fire because ..." the soldier said before being interrupted by the sound of an incoming shell.
+“Right now, we don’t respond to their fire because ..." the soldier said before the sound of an incoming shell interrupted him.
 "Oh!
 They are shooting at us now.
 They are aiming at the command post.”

 Heintz reported from Moscow and Miller from Washington.
 Mstyslav Chernov in Zolote, Ukraine, Geir Moulson in Berlin, Aamer Madhani in Munich, Ellen Knickmeyer, Robert Burns and Darlene Superville in Washington, Liudas Dapkus in Vilnius, Lithuania, and Yuras Karmanau in Kyiv contributed to this story.